Guest Post Written by Dr. Saurav Arora (The Author)

 There were a total of 76 respondents.
 The duplicate entries were omitted from results and responses were coded for easy assessment.

 Research practices are becoming prevalent across the globe.
 The receptivity towards research depends on factors like easy understanding, easy availability of new research findings, quality of methodology, authorship etc. There is also variable awareness of research practices across the globe but above factors can be applied to almost every region.
 The following observations were concluded from survey results: –

 - 60% of participants agreed partially for proper carrying/functioning of research in homoeopathy.

 - 52% of the participants think that it is difficult to conduct homoeopathic research because of limited resources.
 (The resources, however, were not asked in the survey).

 - 44% participants never tried conducting research at their clinics, whereas, 29% tried it but could not carry it further.

-- 32% of participants didn’t know existence of peer reviewed journals in homoeopathy.
+- 32% of participants didn’t know the existence of peer-reviewed journals in homoeopathy.

 - 59% of participants never approached any peer review journal for publication of scientific articles; whereas 07% tried to send but could not carry it to a logical end.

 - 34% people read research articles on an average once in a week, followed by 28% who read them once in a month, and 25% who read them rarely.